stratosphereips/StratosphereLinuxIPS/README.md

 ### Roadmap
 [rewrite]

-### Changelog
-[rewrite]
-- 0.6.7 (published 2020/06/30)
-	- New version of Kalipso
-		- Widgets are splitted in classes
-		- Added comments
-		- Fixed screen way for hotkeys
-		- 'Esc' to exit Kalipso
-		- 'q' to exit hotkey
-	- Add a test file for nfdump.
-	- In the threat intelligence configuration add by default the file https://mcfp.felk.cvut.cz/publicDatasets/CTU-AIPP-BlackList/Todays-Blacklists/AIP_blacklist_for_IPs_seen_last_24_hours.csv.
-It has a blacklist of IP addresses that are attacking the Internet.
-Coming from the stratosphere laboratory and the aposemat project.
-The AIP program.
-	- In the threat intelligence configuration add by default the file https://mcfp.felk.cvut.cz/publicDatasets/CTU-AIPP-BlackList/Todays-Blacklists/AIP_historical_blacklist_prioritized_by_newest_attackers.csv.
-It has a blacklist of IP addresses that are attacking the Internet.
-Coming from the stratosphere laboratory and the aposemat project.
-The AIP program.
-	- In the threat intelligence configuration add by default the file https://raw.githubusercontent.com/Te-k/stalkerware-indicators/master/network.csv with domains used for stalkerware
-	- In the threat intelligence module configuration, add a static version of the IPs of the NSO group from Amnesty from https://raw.githubusercontent.com/AmnestyTech/investigations/master/2018-08-01_nso/indicators.csv
-	- Change the old test-flows folder for the dataset folder
-	- New section in the configuration file with the threat intelligence data
-	- Ignore warnings
-	- Update the template module
-	- Read as input a zeek folder full of logs with -f
-	- Fixed bugs in the timeline of Kalipso
-	- New lstm module to detect C&C channels in the network.
-It detects channels by running a machine learning LSTM network on the behavioral letters.
-	- Several bug fixed
-	- New DNS blacklist management in the threat intelligence module
-	- Better store of IPs in the database
-	- Fix an error in how the behavioural letters where created
-- 0.6.6
-	- Added DNS resolution for IPs in timeline
-	- Added inTuple key to the timeline for inbound flows when analysis_direction = 'all'
-	- Changed the timeline format in Slips and Kalipso
-	- Defined host IP in Slips and Kalipso if Slips is run on interface
-- 0.6.5
-	- Fixed Threat Intelligence module to be fully functional.
-	- Added new feature to stop Slips automatically when input files ends.
-	- Fixed the storing and display of inbound flows in analysis direction 'all'.
-	- Fixed Kalipso to display inbound flows and h hotkey to display out tuples
-- 0.5 Completely renewed architecture and code.
-- 0.4 was never reached
-- 0.3.5
-- 0.3.4
-	- This is a mayor version change.
-Implementing new algorithms for analyzing the results, management of IPs, connections, whois database and more features.
-	- A new parameter to specify the file (-r).
-This is as fast as reading the file from stdin.
-	- Now we have a configuration file slips.conf.
-In there you can specify from fixed parameters, the time formats, to the columns in the flow file.
-- 0.3.3alpha
-	- First stable version with a minimal algorithm for detecting behavioral threats.

 ### Current status
 We are developing a new module _lstm-cc-detection_.
 This is a module to detect command and control channels using LSTM neural network and the stratosphere behavioral letters